 Head into Bwindi Impenetrable National Park to meet the park ranger/guide for orientation.
 Embark on the trek, which can vary in length and difficulty, depending on the location of the gorilla family that's being visited.
 Spend 1 hr (max) observing these beautiful and endangered creatures, a truly privileged experience.
 Trek back and return to town.
 Enjoy free time in the afternoon.

 Cross the border into Rwanda, then head to the capital city, Kigali.
 Visit the genocide museum to learn more about the dark history of this fascinating country.
+Enjoy lunch at the G Adventures supported Nyamirambo Women's Centre.
 Tour ends on arrival at hotel.

 Trusted by travellers since 1979

 Low deposits, Book now.
 Pay later.